pimutils/vdirsyncer/docs/supported.rst

 Radicale
 --------

+Radicale is a very lightweight server, however, it intentionally doesn't implement the CalDAV and CardDAV standards completely, which might lead to issues even with very well-written clients.

-Vdirsyncer is continuously tested against the git version and the latest PyPI release of Radicale_.
+That said, vdirsyncer is continuously tested against the git version and the latest PyPI release of Radicale_.
 Older versions have substantial deficiencies, and using them is neither supported nor encouraged.

 - Radicale doesn't `support time ranges in the calendar-query of CalDAV
   <https://github.com/Kozea/Radicale/issues/146>`_, so setting ``start_date``